hyperliquid-dex/node/README.md

 For lowest latency, run the node in Tokyo, Japan.

 ## Setup
-Configure chain to testnet.
-Mainnet will be available once testing is complete on testnet:
+Configure chain to testnet when testing.
 ```
 echo '{"chain": "Testnet"}' > ~/visor.json
 ```